 The entire procedure is summarized as below.

-G.1.5.0_1 Minimum Test Time procedure for PDSCH scenarios with 30% or 70% Throughput requirement
+G.1.5.0_1 Minimum Test Time procedure for PDSCH scenarios with 30% or 35% or 50% or 70% Throughput requirement

 1. Run the PDSCH simulations for an extended period of time at the SNR of interest for multiple seeds.